ShozabAbidi10/experimental_robotics_1/README.md

 # Assignment 1 of the Experimental Robotics course (MSc Robotics Engineering, Unige)

 The following repository contains a ROS package for a toy simulation of Clauedo game in which a robot explore the environment for hints to find the killer.
 The environment in this project is an appartment with three rooms in which robot enter one by one to find hints.
 Based on the discovered hints robot deduces a hypotheses regarding the killer.
-The deduced hypotheses by robot has to be consistent.
-A hypotheses will be consistent if it is based on three different types of hints.
+The deduced hypotheses by robot has to be consistent which means it has to be based on three different types of hints.

 1. who: Robot can find a name of a person as a hint which can be a killer e.g: Prof. Plum.
 2. what: Robot can find a name of a weapon as a hint which killer might have used e.g: Dagger.
 3. where: Robot can find a name of random place where the crime might have been committed e.g: Hall.

-Statement of a consistent hypothesis would be something like this: “Prof. Plum with the Dagger in the Hall”.
+Statement of a consistent hypothesis will be something like this: “Prof. Plum with the Dagger in the Hall”.
 Incase the deduced hypotheses is wrong then the robot will visit the three rooms again for new hints until it forms a consistent hypotheses.

 To deduced an hypothesis robot use the ARMOR package service which is developed by researchers at University of Genova.
 ARMOR is versatile management system that can handle single or multiple-ontology archetectures under ROS.
 Please find more details regarding ARMOR from here: https://github.com/EmaroLab/armor

 ## Project Installation:

 This project requires ROS with ARMOR package to be install in the system.
 Please make sure you have alrady install it before following the instructions.
-For installing ARMOR package you go to this link: https://github.com/EmaroLab/armor
+For installing ARMOR package please follow the instructions available in this respository: https://github.com/EmaroLab/armor

 1. Code available in **Main** branch is a ROS package which should be place in ROS workspace {ros1_ws}/src after downloading.
 2. To successfully deploy and build the package run the following command.